mengyi-git/sas_macro/README.md

 | 2  | 4     |          |           |

 ## Calculate age
-Sara Adams and Chris Colby wrote an [article](https://www.lexjansen.com/wuss/2009/cod/COD-Adams.pdf) on how to accurately calculate interger and continuous age.
-The macro can be found in their appendix.
+`calAge.sas' combines the two macros written by Sara Adams and Chris Colby who wrote an [article](https://www.lexjansen.com/wuss/2009/cod/COD-Adams.pdf) on how to accurately calculate interger and continuous age.
+Their macros can be found in Appendix A of the article.